leemm/dapulse/README.md

 # Examples

 There are a lot of examples in the /examples folder which I've tried to comment thoroughly.
+But here's a few basic examples.

 ```javascript
 'use strict';